moodle/devdocs/general/development/policies/security/index.md

 :::info More info

-We recommend that you follow the [[Output functions]] to get a better understanding of how dynamic data should be sent from Moodle to the browser.
+We recommend that you follow the [Output functions](https://docs.moodle.org/dev/Output_functions) to get a better understanding of how dynamic data should be sent from Moodle to the browser.

 :::

 ### Escape data before storing it in the database

-- Use the [[XMLDB_editor|XMLDB]] library.
+- Use the [XMLDB](https://docs.moodle.org/dev/XMLDB_editor) library.
 This takes care of most escaping issues for you.
 - When you must use custom SQL code, **use place-holders** to insert values into the queries.
   - Before Moodle 2.0, you had to build SQL by concatenating strings.
 Take particular care, especially with quoting values, to avoid SQL injection vulnerabilities.
 - The `addslashes` method should no longer be use anywhere in Moodle 2.0 onwards.